Orca Slicer

 |---|---|

-| Calibration Tools | Orca Slicer offers built-in calibration tools to fine-tune your 3D printer.
-It includes tests for Pressure Advance, Input Shaping, Z Offset, and more.
-These tools help reduce print errors and improve print quality by ensuring your printer is perfectly calibrated. |
+| Calibrate Tools | Orca offers built-in calibrating tools to fine-tune your 3d printer calibration cube.
+It includes tests for dimension formula of pressure Advance, Input Shaping, Z Offset, and more.
+Orca Slicer Calibration tools help reduce print errors and improve print quality by ensuring your printer is perfectly how to calibrate a 3d printer. |

-| Printer Compatibility | Works seamlessly with a wide range of popular 3D printers, including bambu lab slicer, Prusa, Anycubic, Elegoo, Voron, Creality Ender Series, and many others.
+| Printer Compatibility | Works seamlessly with a wide range of popular 3D printers, including bambu lab slicer, Prusa vs Bambu, Anycubic, Elegoo, Voron, Creality Slicer Ender Series (ender 3 v3 ke), and many others.
 This makes it an excellent choice for both beginners and professionals using different printer models. |

-| Remote Printing | Integrates with platforms like Obico, OctoPrint, Mainsail, and Fluidd, allowing you to monitor and control your printer wirelessly.
+| Remote slicer 3d printing | Integrates with platforms like Obico, OctoPrint, Mainsail, and Fluidd, allowing you to monitor and control your printer wirelessly.
 This feature is perfect for users who want to manage prints remotely and receive alerts for print failures. |

 | Seam Painting | Provides visual tools that let you control seam placement on your 3D models.
 By choosing where the seam appears, you can achieve cleaner prints and improve the overall appearance of your final product. |

-| Polyhole Fix | Automatically adjusts and compensates for small holes that usually print undersized, ensuring accurate dimensions for functional parts and precision models. |
+| Polyhole Fix | Automatically adjusts and compensates for small orca size that usually print undersized, ensuring accurate dimensions for functional parts and precision models. |

 | Smart Slicing Modes | Includes advanced slicing features like Lightning Infill, Ironing, and Arachne Wall Generator.
-These modes help improve optimal print speed, strength, and surface finish, while reducing material usage. |
+These modes help improve optimal print flow speed test, strength, and surface finish, while reducing material usage. |

 | Profile Repository | Access a large library where you can share or download ready-to-use slicer profiles for specific printers.
 This saves time during setup and ensures optimized print settings for different machines. |